Soundharvk18/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:somalaraju rohini RegisterNumber:212224240156
-*/
 ```
 module exp_8(D,clk,Q,Qbar);
 input D,clk;